eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     will choose which Trusted Lists they need to subscribe to.

-[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Instance, issues a Wallet Trust Evidence (WTE) to the Wallet Instance.
-When the Wallet Instance sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the WTE in the request.
+[Section 6.5.3](#653-wallet-instance-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
+When the Wallet Unit sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the WTE in the request.
 The PID Provider or Attestation Provider verifies the signature over the WTE, using the Wallet Provider trust anchor obtained from the Trusted List.
-Next, the PID Provider or Attestation Provider verifies that the Wallet Instance possesses the private key belonging to the public key in the WTE.
-This proves that the Wallet Instance is authentic and is provided by a trusted Wallet Provider.
+Next, the PID Provider or Attestation Provider verifies that the Wallet Unit possesses the private key belonging to the public key in the WTE.
+This proves that the Wallet Unit is authentic and is provided by a trusted Wallet Provider.
 For more details see \[Topic 9\].

-**Optionally, verifies that the User's Wallet Instance supports all required features**
+**Optionally, verifies that the User's Wallet Unit supports all required features**

-The WTE describes relevant features of the Wallet Instance, as well as the device it is installed on.
+The WTE describes relevant features of the Wallet Unit, as well as the device it is installed on.
 Depending on their needs, PID Providers or Attestation Providers optionally verify that the User's Wallet Instance supports all features they require.
-For example, for some PID Providers or Attestation Providers it may be relevant to know whether the Wallet Instance supports presenting the attestation in proximity flows using NFC.
+For example, for some PID Providers or Attestation Providers it may be relevant to know whether the Wallet Unit supports presenting the attestation in proximity flows using NFC.

 **Optionally, validates the properties of the WSCD**